doublespoiler/my-neighbor-roboger/README.md

   * Navigate to the repository, click the "Code" button, and "Download Zip".
 You will need to unzip this folder to a place you can access.
 * open index.html located in the portfolio-main folder in your web browser or IDE/text editor
   * alternatively, access through [Github Pages https://doublespoiler.github.io/my-neighbor-roboger](https://doublespoiler.github.io/my-neighbor-roboger)
+* Type a number (it only takes a number!) into the text box, and press the button.

 ## Tests